[Mod 10.5] Lia Knowles’s GWF Destroyer DPS for PVE build.

 Current Enchantments on the companion gear – 4x Brutals (Offense) / 2x Azure (Defense).

 *Note (about the companion gear) – A nerf to the Loyal companion gear is subject to happen soon once they come back to the game (since the Gateway got shut down).
 Depending on the scale of the nerf, I’ll make additional changes to my companion gear.
-Right now 1x Adorable Bites and 2x Loyal Avengers is the best setup that complements my stat and builds, but it’s subject to change due to the adjustments coming.
+There’s new companion gear coming with Mod 11 that should benifit all those who never got a change to get their hands on Loyal companion gear and the Adorable Bites.
+The new companion gear will have the same stats as Adorable Bites at +4 level with 2x offense slots.

 Why not Underdark Rings? – I’ve been testing for a couple of months and while the combat time might not be long these days (since we’re dealing insane amounts of damage), Underdark rings are providing high burst damage for a period of time, but low sustained damage.
 I find sustained damage more suitable for my playstyle and my GWF, and while I can’t argue the sudden rings work better for other classes, I did not like a Brutality ring in my setup.
 If you’d like to experiment with the Underdark rings, my recommendation is to slot just 1 Sudden ring of either power or crit according to what you’re lacking, anymore than that with the FIre Archon is a waste and will gimp your damage (Rising rings are not an option, the Fire Archon does not excel at proccing them and by the time it gets full stacks everything will be dead).